New Focus on Google Plus

-- Large step in the direction of Google integrating more Google+ into web results.
+- A large step in the direction of Google integrating more Google+ into web results.
 Is your company onboard yet?

-- When searching for news it can now be easier to see what your friends, contacts, or popular profiles on Google+ (like CNN, high profile bloggers, Mashable, etc.) are saying.
+- When searching for news it can now be easier to see what your friends, contacts, or popular profiles on Google+ (like CNN, high-profile bloggers, Mashable, etc.) are saying.
 From there it is easy to jump into the conversation as well.
-However, this extends beyond just showing you posts, but images, video, and other items.
+However, this extends beyond just showing you posts, but images, videos, and other items.

-- Ability to search individuals/companies profiles right from search now with auto-complete.
+- Ability to search individual/company profiles right from search now with auto-complete.

-- Thankfully you have control whether these results display or not.
-We wish other web services followed suit with giving customers choices over updates like this…
+- Thankfully you have control over whether these results display or not.
+We wish other web services followed suit by giving customers choices over updates like this…

 Here is a video on the new feature: http://www.youtube.com/watch?feature=player_embedded&v=8Z9TTBxarbs